pycom/pycom-documentation/content/gettingstarted/programming/safeboot.md

 >>> os.fsformat('flash')
 ```

-{{% hint style="danger" %}}
-Be aware, resetting the flash filesystem will delete all files inside the internal device storage (not the SD card) and they cannot be recovered.
+> Be aware, formatting the flash filesystem will delete all files inside the internal device storage (not the SD card) and they cannot be recovered.
-{{% /hint %}}

 ## Reset